-We are happy to announce that Flatland Cavalry, originally scheduled for Saturday, April 18, has been rescheduled for Saturday, December 26.
+We are excited to announce that Flatland Cavalry (originally scheduled for April and then moved to December) has been moved back to Saturday, August 15.

 All current tickets are valid for the rescheduled performance dates.
-If you are unable to attend the new concert dates or have any questions regarding your tickets, please contact email@example.com.
+If you any questions regarding your tickets, please contact firstname.lastname@example.org.

-We look forward to welcoming Flatland Cavalary to Billy Bob’s Texas on Saturday, December 26.
+We look forward to welcoming Flatland Cavalary to Billy Bob’s Texas on Saturday, August 15.
 We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
-While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and live bull riding!
+While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

-Flatland Cavalry at 10:30 PM on the Main Stage
+Flatland Cavalry at 10:00 PM on the Main Stage (NEW SHOW TIME!)

 Doors Open at 6 PM

-For fans of Kody West, Read Southall Band, Koe Wetzel
+For fans of Koe Wetzel, Kody West, Read Southall Band

 About Flatland Cavalry